Since 2004, San Francisco has used an instant

 In this count, because Bob was eliminated, your vote counted for Kim, your second choice.

-Try practice polls for the competitive 2024 San Francisco RCV contests!
+Preliminary results for the competitive 2024 San Francisco RCV contests

 This page shows results of multi-round ranked-choice elections in San Francisco since 2004, as an independent